-Because triathletes can be thrifty too
+Because triathletes can be thrifty and conscious of their budget, too

 I recently stumbled upon some blogs that discuss what rich people do with their money.
 As I read through the articles, I realized that successful people tend to find ways to help them either save money or invest their savings in something worthwhile rather than splurge on a whim.
 I was inspired to write about what I can do (or have already been doing) to save money as a triathlete and here’s what I came up with.